appbaseio/reactive-manual/README.md

 ### Create a branch

-1. `git checkout master` from any folder in your local `reactive-manual-new` repository
+1. `git checkout master` from any folder in your local `reactive-manual` repository
 1. `git pull origin master` to ensure you have the latest main code
 1. `git checkout -b my-awesome-branch` (replacing `my-awesome-branch` with a suitable name) to create a branch